f5devcentral/f5-velos-training/docs/velos_high_availability.rst

   :align: center
   :scale: 90%

 If the environment only has a single blade in each chassis and 100Gb or 40Gb connectivity is desired, then putting both ports on the BX110 into a LAG and dual homing it to the two upstream switches in a vPC makes the most sense.
 Because there aren’t more ports to dedicate to an HA interconnect LAG, this drives the decision of which topology is best.
+In the example below, the HA VLAN(s) will run on the same LAG as the in-band traffic.

 .. image:: images/velos_high_availability/image15.png
   :align: center
   :scale: 90%

 If the environment is not running 100Gb or 40Gb, then the BX110 blade can be configured so that both ports support 4 x 25Gb ports, or 4 x 10Gb ports (total of 8 ports).
 With this many ports you have the option of adding more ports into the LAG to the upstream switches, and dedicating ports for an HA interconnect LAG between the two VELOS chassis.
-As an example, 4 of the ports could be aggregated together in a LAG and 2 of those ports would go to switch1 and the other two to switch2.
+As an example, 4 of the ports could be aggregated together in a LAG and 2 of those ports would go to upstream switch1 and the other two to upstream switch2.
 The remaining 4 ports could be put into another LAG dedicated for the HA interconnect between the chassis.
 The number of ports within the LAGs could be adjusted based on the specific environment requirements. i.e. fewer ports for the HA interconnect LAG if mirroring bandwidth is not expected to be too high.
 These ports could be added to the in-band LAG.

 .. image:: images/velos_high_availability/image16.png
   :align: center